 Welcome to the ISIC2020 website!

-The Department of Information Science, University of Pretoria, South Africa (https://www.up.ac.za/information-science) welcomes you to ISIC2020 – The Information Behaviour conference to be held at our new Future Africa conference venue (http://www.futureafrica.science).
+- The Department of Information Science, University of Pretoria, South Africa (https://www.up.ac.za/information-science) welcomes you to ISIC2020 – The Information Behaviour Conference taking place from 28 September to 1 October 2020.

-With the support of the ISIC Steering Committee and the expert ISIC2020 international programme committee, we plan to offer you a programme with rich and expert content.
-Our conference venue will offer excellent networking and brainstorming opportunities.
-In addition, we want you to experience a variety of social events showing the diversity of the country – our cuisine and cultural diversity.
+- With the support of the ISIC Steering Committee and the expert ISIC2020 international programme committee, we plan to offer you a programme with rich and expert content.
+Our conference will offer excellent networking and brainstorming opportunities.

 Please help us to share the word with friends, colleagues and students – our flyer gives more detail.